bebop-001/MultipleItemsList/README.md

 Each child also has an abstract toString method for debugging.

-The ViewHolder inner class contains the View objects used to create object view.
+The *ViewHolder* inner class contains the View objects used to create object view.
 I made an effort to keep all the view objects -- even it's position -- within the ViewHolder for purposes of encapulation.
-The ViewHolderDelegate child setupVH method directly accesses the ViewHolder view objects as a "trusted object" and to speed-up and simplify ViewHolder update.
+The *ViewHolderDelegate* child setupVH method directly accesses the *ViewHolder***** view objects as a "trusted object" and to speed-up and simplify ViewHolder update.

-The ViewHolderDelegate.ViewHolder class has a constructor, a getId and two abstract methods: getPosition and getItemResId.
+The *ViewHolderDelegate.ViewHolder* class has a constructor, a *getId* and two abstract methods: *getPosition* and *getItemResId*.

 * abstract public int getItemResId: the outer ViewHolderDelegate and the inner ViewHolder classes use the resId to determine that they are compatible.
 The ViewHolderDelegate setupVH method uses it to determine whether it needs to create a new ViewHolder object.